Pokis/spark/docs/03-android-release.md

 4. Give it only the permission needed to view orders/subscriptions and manage purchase acknowledgement.
 5. Add license testers.
+6. Confirm `EXPO_PUBLIC_SPARK_REMOTE_CONFIG_ENABLED=true` only in the cloud-enabled test build.
-6. Set `purchasesEnabled` in the admin dashboard only after a test purchase verifies.
+7. Set `purchasesEnabled` in the admin dashboard only after a test purchase verifies.

 Do not finish a transaction before the control plane confirms it.
 The mobile adapter follows this order.